GoogleCloudPlatform/django-demo-app-unicodex/docs/zz_debugging.md

 Is the instance you are connecting to correct?

-For a number of configurations, the database instance needs to be in the form PROJECT_ID:REGION:INSTANCE_NAME.
+For a number of configurations, the database instance needs to be in the form `PROJECT_ID:REGION:INSTANCE_NAME`.

 Check the instance name is correct by going to the [SQL Instances](https://console.cloud.google.com/sql/instances) listing and confirming your configuration matches the "instance connection name" listing for your instance.